Uncommon/Xit/README.md

 If you're looking for a starter task, several issues have been marked "small".
 These should provide a relatively easy intro to the code base.

-Swift is preferred for new classes, but not necessarily required.
-In particular, working with some C APIs can be awkward in Swift, so Objective-C is fine.
+Swift is preferred for new classes, especially since the less Swift has to interact with Objective-C the more free you are to use Swift language features.
+But, for example, working with some C APIs can be awkward in Swift, so Objective-C is OK if it makes things easier.

 For larger tasks, there are two options: